TheCloudMage/terraform-aws-s3-module/README.md

 <br>

-> __Note:__ If values are supplied for either the `s3_bucket_prefix_list`, `s3_bucket_suffix_list` or both, then the specified values will be added to the s3_bucket_name.
-See the variable section pertaining to those lists for additional information on how they can be used to change the requested S3 bucket name.
+> __Note:__ If values are supplied for either the `s3_bucket_prefix_list`, `s3_bucket_suffix_list` or `both`, then the specified values will be added to the s3_bucket_name.
+See the variable section about those lists for additional information on how they can be used to change the requested S3 bucket name.

-> __BucketName:__ The bucket name must be all lowercase, with only numbers, lowercase characters or a hyphan.
+> __BucketName:__ The bucket name must be all lowercase, with only numbers, lowercase characters or a hyphen.
 The Bucket name must also be globally unique which is where the prefix or suffix variable helpers come in to help uniquely the desired bucket name.

-> __BucketName Case:__ In the event that an upper case name is provided for the bucket name variable, the module will run a lower() function on the final bucket name before assigning the bucket name to the bucket api call to ensure that all passed bucket names are lowercase.
+In the event that an upper case name is provided for the bucket name variable, the module will run a lower() function on the final bucket name before assigning the bucket name to the bucket API call to ensure that all passed bucket names are lowercase.

 <br><br>